 What our apprentices say

 Bethany, Danielle and Chris are studying apprenticeships in quantity surveying.
 They are also getting on-the-job experience while they study at the construction companies Wilmott Dixon, Morgan Sindall and William Hare.
-You can find more case studies on the links below or why not watch our video of our apprentices?
+You can find more case studies on the links below or why not watch our video of our 2023 Apprenticeship Award Ceremony.

 How do I apply?